 Reviewed by Sarah Mitchell, M.S., CCC-SLP, Speech-Language Pathologist.

-Feelings and emotions that start with S
+Feelings and emotions with S

 Everyday words